A simple prediction of the nonlinear matter power spectrum in Brans-Dicke gravity from linear theory: Model parameterization

 \subsection{Power spectrum normalization}

-It is common to parametrize the primordial power spectrum \eqref{eq:primordial} with $A_s$.
-However, as we are interested in predicting the late-time matter power spectrum, it is more natural to ask for ``equal power'' in $\BD$ and $\GR$ \emph{today} than at early times.
+It is common to parameterize the primordial power spectrum \eqref{eq:primordial} with $A_s$.
+However, as we are interested in predicting the late-time matter power spectrum, it is more natural to ask for ``equal power'' in BD and GR today than at early times.
 The normalization of today's power spectrum is conventionally done in terms of the parameter